objectbox/objectbox-java/README.md

 For details please check the [docs](https://docs.objectbox.io).

-## Already using ObjectBox?

-❤ **Your opinion matters to us!** Please fill in this 2-minute [Anonymous Feedback Form](https://forms.gle/bdktGBUmL4m48ruj7).
+## Why use ObjectBox for Java data management?

+ObjectBox is a NoSQL Java database designed for local data storage on resource-restricted devices, prioritizing offline-first functionality.
+It is a smart and sustainable choice for local data persistence in Java and Kotlin applications.
+It offers efficiency, ease of use, and flexibility.

+### Fast but resourceful
+Optimized for speed and minimal resource consumption, ObjectBox is an ideal solution for mobile devices.
+It has excellent performance, while also minimizing CPU, RAM, and power usage.
+ObjectBox outperforms SQLite and Realm across all CRUD (Create, Read, Update, Delete) operations.
+Check out our [Performance Benchmarking App repository](https://github.com/objectbox/objectbox-performance).

+### Simple but powerful
+With its concise native-language API, ObjectBox simplifies development by requiring less code compared to SQLite.
+It operates on plain objects (POJOs) with built-in relations, eliminating the need to manage rows and columns.
+This approach is efficient for handling large data volumes and allows for easy model modifications.

+### Functionality

+💐 **[Queries](https://docs.objectbox.io/queries):** filter data as needed, even across relations\
+💻 **Multiplatform:** supports Linux, Windows, Android, iOS, macOS, and any POSIX system\
+🌱 **Scalable:** handling millions of objects resource-efficiently with ease\
+🦮 **Statically typed:** compile time checks & optimizations\
+📃 **Automatic schema migrations:** no update scripts needed

+**And much more than just data persistence**\
+🔄 **[ObjectBox Sync](https://objectbox.io/sync/):** keeps data in sync between devices and servers\
+🕒 **[ObjectBox TS](https://objectbox.io/time-series-database/):** time series extension for time based data

+## Community and Support

+❤ **Tell us what you think!** Share your thoughts through our [Anonymous Feedback Form](https://forms.gle/bdktGBUmL4m48ruj7).

-We believe, ObjectBox is super easy to use.
-We want to bring joy and delight to app developers with intuitive and fun to code with APIs.
-To do that, we want your feedback: what do you love?
-What's amiss?
-Where do you struggle in everyday app development?
+At ObjectBox, we are dedicated to bringing joy and delight to app developers by providing intuitive and fun-to-code-with APIs.
+We genuinely want to hear from you: What do you love about ObjectBox?
+What could be improved?
+Where do you face challenges in everyday app development?

-**We're looking forward to receiving your comments and requests:**
+**We eagerly await your comments and requests, so please feel free to reach out to us:**
 - Add [GitHub issues](https://github.com/ObjectBox/objectbox-java/issues)
-- Upvote issues you find important by hitting the 👍/+1 reaction button
+- Upvote important issues 👍
 - Drop us a line via [@ObjectBox_io](https://twitter.com/ObjectBox_io/) or contact[at]objectbox.io
-- ⭐ us, if you like what you see
+- ⭐ us on GitHub if you like what you see!

-Thank you! 🙏
+Thank you!
+Stay updated with our [blog](https://objectbox.io/blog)

-Keep in touch: For general news on ObjectBox, [check our blog](https://objectbox.io/blog)!

 ## Other languages/bindings